What makes folding bikes perfect for some folks makes them a pain for others.

 Wider, bump-absorbing tires are also rare.
 Exceptions exist, but they’re not particularly cheap, light, or compact.

 This isn’t a problem on decently maintained streets.
 But if your roads are rougher, then you may find yourself wishing for nice, fat 50mm tires on standard 650b or 700c wheels.
+That’s when the question of folding vs. hybrid bikes shifts toward the latter.

 Some brands use a suspension block (built into the frame) or a suspension seatpost to temper the bumps.
 However, potholes remain a problem, so take particular care to avoid them (as well as “puddles” that may prove to be water-filled potholes).